Impossible Figure Skating Moves from the Movies

 The second part is a “throw twist,” more commonly known as a “split twist.”
 This is a required technical element in high-level pairs competition.
 To get full credit, a man and woman must start skating backward together.
 The male partner typically launches the female above his head, where she splits her legs and twists in midair as she pulls them back together.
 The man catches her as she comes down.
 Elite-level pairs teams regularly complete triple-twists (the woman does three rotations in the air).
 Two-time Olympic champions Ekaterina Gordeeva and Sergei Grinkov completed a textbook split triple-twist in their long program in the 1988 Olympics—the first technical element in this video.

 Now, put the bounce spin together with the throw twist.
 The physics just don't compute.
 The centrifugal force built up during the bounce spin would launch the woman—assuming she is released at the highest point of the bounce spin—on a parabolic trajectory.
-In theory, she could use the momentum to twist in the air, but it's highly unlikely that she would thrown high enough to pull it off without getting her head smashed on the ice during the bounce spin.
+In theory, she could use the momentum to twist in the air, but it's highly unlikely that she would be thrown high enough to pull it off without getting her head smashed onto the ice during the bounce spin.
 And even if she did, the horizontal trajectory would launch her so far away from her partner that there's no realistic way he could have enough time to stop his own momentum from the spinning and traverse the distance to catch her.

 Pamchenko says in the film that it's all about the timing.
 But frankly, it's not worth risking the horrifying injuries that would inevitably result to test his theory.
 There are plenty of other legal and physically possible moves pairs skaters can spend their time and energy perfecting.

-In that film, Will Ferrell and Jon Heder play two champion singles skaters who are banned from men's competition for life after an unseemly incident at a competition.
+In Blades of Glory, Will Ferrell and Jon Heder play two champion singles skaters who are banned from men's competition for life after an unseemly incident at a competition.
 Desperate to get back on the ice, they team up as a pair.
 In order to stand a chance of beating reigning pairs champions Stronz and Fairchild (Amy Poehler and Will Arnett), they attempt a highly dangerous and difficult maneuver called the Iron Lotus—which has only ever been attempted in North Korea with comically disastrous results.

-If the Pamchenko Twist is impossible, the Iron Lotus is downright laughable—which is the point, of course.
+If the Pamchenko twist is impossible, the Iron Lotus is downright laughable—which is the point, of course.
 It starts out the same way, with a bounce spin.
 However, at the height of the bounce, the male skater launches the female into a back flip instead of a twist.
-While she's flipping, he does an arabian cartwheel underneath her.
+While she's flipping, he does an Arabian cartwheel underneath her.
 Once completed, he catches her by the arm and leg, and the pair gracefully rotate out of it together.

 “I swear to God, if you cut my head off,” Chazz Michael Michaels (Ferrell) warns his partner, Jimmy MacElroy (Heder), before they attempt it in the final performance of the film.
 As they launch into it, their coach (Craig T. Nelson) screams, “No!
 Don't do it!
 I was wrong, it's suicide!”